kapil551/Airbnb-Clone/README.md

     3. It has a highly customizable config file.
     4. Responsive breakpoints for different screen sizes.
     5. Tailwind CSS plugins are a breeze to install and use.

+How Pull some information from the server - API Endpoints?

+    - Server Side Rendering
+    - Static Site Rendering